s1lv3r-website/astro-rewrite/src/blogposts/btrfs-on-luks-with-tpm2-unlock-in-arch.md

 showInUI: true
 pubDate: 2025-11-23T23:39:00.000+01:00
 ---
+> [!NOTE]
+> As of this writing (initial publish date), and until this notice is removed, this is still a WIP and very much a living document.

 ## Background

 I first installed my laptop with plain BTRFS and Arch without any form of encryption since I just needed a functional laptop as soon as possible (shipment was already 2 months delayed), but now that I have more time to tinker I have decided to re-install to get full disk encryption[^1].